Genivia/ugrep/README.md

     ugrep -Rl '.|(?^\p{Unicode})' .

-To list files in the current directory that contain a `\r`:
+To list files with names starting with `foo` in the current directory, that contain a `\r`:

-    ugrep -l '\r' *
+    ugrep -sl '\r' foo*

-The same list is obtained using recursion with an inclusion contraint:
+The same list is obtained using recursion with a directory inclusion contraint:

-    ugrep -Rl '\r' --include-dir='/*' .
+    ugrep -Rl '\r' --include-dir='/foo*' .

+To list files in the current directory, `docs`, and `docs/latest`, but not deeper, that contain `\r`:

+    ugrep -sl '\r' * docs/* docs/latest/*

 To list files in directory `docs/latest` and deeper, that contain `\r`: